Where They Are Now: Business Management Careers

 “That translates anywhere you want to go.”

-Brewer says his time as a student helped him those develop critical skills to progress in the business world, including his current position as a brand ambassador with Mass Marketing and Management Group.
+Brewer says his time in the program helped him progress in his current role as a brand ambassador with Mass Marketing and Management Group.

 “I’m a natural introvert, but my business courses forced me to be outside of my normal comfort zone.
 It forced me to take a look at myself and say, ‘I may have to do something different than I’m comfortable with,’” he says.